zabbix/zabbix/templates/cloud/gcp/README.md

      Secret authorization token is defined as a plain text in host prototype settings by default due to Zabbix templates export/import limits: therefore, it is highly recommended to change the user macro `{$GCP.AUTH.TOKEN}` value type to `SECRET` for all host prototypes after the template `GCP by HTTP` import.

-     All the instances/quotas/metrics discovered are related to particular GCP project.
+     All the instances/quotas/metrics discovered are related to a particular GCP project.
      To monitor several GCP projects - create their corresponding service accounts/Zabbix hosts.

      GCP Access Token is available for 1 hour (3600 seconds) after the generation request.

      To avoid a GCP token inconsistency between Zabbix database and Zabbix server configuration cache, don't set Zabbix server configuration parameter CacheUpdateFrequency to a value over 45 minutes and don't set the update interval for the GCP Authorization item to more than 1 hour (maximum CacheUpdateFrequency value).

-Additional information about metrics and used API methods.
+Additional information about metrics and used API methods:

   [Compute Engine](https://cloud.google.com/monitoring/api/metrics_gcp#gcp-compute)